Skip to main content

 Understanding that lifestyle is foundational is the first step.
 The next is to appreciate the precise mechanisms through which these interventions exert their influence on your endocrine system.
 The conversation moves from what to do, to how these actions biochemically support hormonal balance.

-The effectiveness of lifestyle changes hinges on their ability to optimize complex biological pathways, particularly those governing and stress modulation.
+The effectiveness of lifestyle changes hinges on their ability to optimize complex biological pathways, particularly those governing insulin sensitivity and stress modulation.
 When these systems are well-regulated, the body is far more resilient to the hormonal shifts of perimenopause and andropause.

 Insulin Resistance the Hormonal Disruptor